 Snaefellsnes Peninsula Tours

-This selection of Snaefellsnes tours depart from Reykjavik and include most of the top photo locations on the Snaefellsnes peninsula.
-The peninsula is probably the easiest way to get away from the crowds and enjoy the Nature.
+This selection of Snaefellsnes tours departs from Reykjavik and includes most of the top photo locations on the Snaefellsnes peninsula.
+The peninsula is probably the easiest way to get away from the crowds and enjoy nature.

 Private Snæfellsnes Tours

-This is a 12 hour private tour of the Snæfellsnes peninsula.
-The price is for a group up to 3 guests.
-The tour include pick-up from Reykjavik and private transport in an air-conditioned vehicle.
-This private tour will give you plenty of time to enjoy Snæfellsnes peninsular’s top locations in comfort.
+These are approximately 12 hour private tours of the Snæfellsnes peninsula.
+The tours include pick-up from Reykjavik and transport in a private vehicle.
+These private tours will give you plenty of time to enjoy Snæfellsnes peninsular’s top locations in comfort.